-The internet is awash with mis-information on what we should and shouldn’t eat, and often it is in relation to heart health.
-This can be very difficult to navigate and unfortunately can often lead to unhealthy eating patterns, so here in this blog we focus on the most frequent offenders.
-We clarify the situation for each myth, based on the best scientific evidence available and include practical, straight forward advice.
+The internet is awash with mis-information on what we should and shouldn’t eat, and it's often in relation to heart health.
+This can be very difficult to navigate and unfortunately can often lead to unhealthy eating patterns, so here we focus on the most frequent offenders.
+We clarify the situation for each myth, based on the best scientific evidence available, and include practical, straight forward advice.

 A low-fat diet is needed to lower cholesterol … Incorrect

 We actually need fat in our diet for several important functions including a healthy immune system and good brain function.
 In fact, what is important is the type of fat we include rather than the proportion of total fat.

 Dietary fats are not all metabolised in the body in the same way.
 Saturated fats, found in red and processed meats, dairy products, coconut milk and palm oil, as well as foods made from these such as cakes, biscuits and pastries, increase the amount of bad cholesterol (LDL) in the blood.
 This in turn increases the risk of cardiovascular diseases including chronic heart disease, stroke and vascular dementia.
 On the other hand, unsaturated fats, found in nuts, seeds, avocado, oily fish and cooking oils made from plants such as olive oil and rapeseed oil, have been found to decrease the blood levels of LDL and decrease the risk of cardiovascular disease.